PATH-HIVE/improveproject3/readme.md

+1. On the admin page the user can add new participants and then add her/his contact details.

+2. A basic Pdf is generated with the admin details of the meeting and the list of invited meeting participants.
+[View Sample PDF Feature](./assets/images/SamplePFDAdminDetailsSummary.png)

-1. The topic of discussion was planned for 5 minutes.
+3. The topic of discussion was planned for 5 minutes.
 On start timer, it is showing that there are 4 minutes and 26 seconds left to conclude the discussion of that topic.
 [View Start Timer Feature](./assets/images/TimerForEachItemofDiscussion.png)

-2. The user can add new participants and then add her/his details.

-3. A basic Pdf is generated with the admin details of the meeting and the list of invited meeting participants.
-[View Sample PDF Feature](./assets/images/SamplePFDAdminDetailsSummary.png)

 4. The user can add new stakeholder and then add his/her details.
 [View Add New Stakeholder Feature](./assets/images/SampleStakeholdersInfo.png)

 5. The role of the stakholder can be selected from a pre-populated options of a drop down menu.
+[View role selection](./assets/images/DropdownMenu.png)

 *<span style="color: blue;">[Back to Content](#content)</span>*

 ## Technologies Used
 *<span style="color: blue;">[Back to Content](#content)</span>*
 ## Validation